January 15, 2015, Maaleh Adumim, Israel

 I remember the day.
-There was a "buzz" in the school, a great professor was coming from the university of Chicago, the one who wrote the book on Micro Economics.
+There was a "buzz" in the school, the great professor, Milton Friedman, was coming from the university of Chicago, the one who wrote the book on Microeconomics.
 You can imagine the excitement.

 Naturally we all wanted to be at the lecture.
 Most of us understood nothing, we got nothing out of it.

-The professor was brilliant, well, he must be, after all he wrote our text book but he was dead boring, confusing and overly....professor-like.
+The professor was brilliant, well, he must be, after all he wrote our textbook, but he was dead boring, confusing and overly.... professor-like.
 Perhaps it is unfair of me to say he was boring, he was brilliant but beyond our ability to understand.

 The next day our TA, Teachers' Assistant, came in and saved us.
 He was a doctoral student and understood the material.
 He explained it to us in a language we could understand and on our level.
 (We were not the most stupid group on earth, we were on the graduate MBA program and you had to have very high grades just to be accepted into this course.
 To be in this particular course you had to have successfully completed several other high level courses.)

 It does not matter a whit how much you know.
-It only matters how much you are able to give over to others or to make use.
-Being brilliant does not mean you are a brilliant teacher, it simply means you are a teacher who happens to be brilliant.
+It only matters how much you are able to give over to others or to make use of.
+Being brilliant does not mean you are a brilliant teacher; it simply means you are a teacher who happens to be brilliant.

 The bottom line is what matters as a teacher is what you are able to pass on to others.
 Your own skills and ability die with you.
 What you give to others outlives you.